Art Submission Guidelines

 Preferred File Format

-Our preferred file format is a press-quality PDF at 100% size, including bleeds and crop marks.
+Our preferred file format is a press-quality PDF at 100% size, including bleeds.

 We also support: